![]() |

 | donate |

-This is the philosophy which most federal bureaucracies—such as the Federal Trade Commission—operate under.
+Thomas Sowell is one of the best: Overcoming adversity is one of our great desires and one of our great sources of pride.
+But it is something that our anointed deep thinkers strive to eliminate from our lives, through everything from grade inflation to the welfare state.
+This is the philosophy which most federal bureaucracies�such as the Federal Trade Commission�operate under.
 The FTC believes consumers possess unlimited rights to demand from producers, while producers enjoy not even basic property or liberty rights.
 In almost every FTC case, the producer is found to "injure" consumers by taking actions to raise prices or reduce output.
 The fact that the producer is engaging in wholly voluntary trade is irrelevant to the FTC.
-If a consumer is inconvenienced or unhappy, the FTC immediately accuses the producer of committing a crime, regardless of the facts (or the law.)
+If a consumer is inconvenienced or unhappy, the FTC immediately accuses the producer of committing a crime, regardless of the facts (or the law.) ::: posted by Skip Oliva

 at 2:21 PM | link